lee-dohm/community-manager/studies-in-community/README.md

 # Studies in Community Archive

 An archive of my "Studies in Community" articles originally written for the GitHub Support Community.
+Some of these articles overlap with my writing in the main directory.
+These articles are generally the more polished and complete versions :grinning:

 The articles are listed here in the order in which they were originally published.